Best sportsbook promos for Sunday NFL Week 3 from FanDuel, Caesars, BetMGM

-Best sportsbook promos for NFL Week 3, including Bears vs. Cowboys from FanDuel, Caesars, BetMGM
+Best sportsbook promos for NFL Week 3, including Cowboys vs. Bears from FanDuel, Caesars, BetMGM

 Check out the top online sportsbook promos ahead of Sunday's top Week 3 NFL matchups like Chicago vs. Dallas and New England vs. Pittsburgh

-Week 3 is here and Sunday will be action-packed once again, so you'll want to be aware of some of the top online sportsbook promos before you place any Sunday NFL bets.
+The 2025 NFL season continues on Sunday with 14 games, so you'll want to check out the top online sportsbook promos before you place any Week 3 NFL bets on Sunday.

 Here are the best sportsbook promos you can get on today's Week 3 games